The five most important things to know about cleansing

 The optimum balance of fruit and vegetables is crucial: Pure fruit juices contain too much fructose, which increases our blood sugar levels, triggers ravenous cravings and impairs our bodies’ ability to burn fat.
 Juice should also contain lots of alkaline vegetables in order to restore the balance of acidity and alkalinity in our bodies.
 Ideally, vegetables should make up 40 to 50% of the juice content.
 All DETOX DELIGHT juices therefore contain at least 40% vegetables.
 The juices in the SUPER GREEN DELIGHT cleanse even contain 50 to 70% vegetables.

-High-quality, healthy detox juices are cold-pressed, are not heated or pasteurized and are never thick and lumpy.
+High-quality, healthy cleanse juices are cold-pressed, are not heated or pasteurized and are never thick and lumpy.
 They are completely free of plant fibers and fruit pulp to ensure maximum rest for the digestive system.
 DETOX DELIGHT juices are put through an extra sieving process after cold-pressing for this purpose.

 5. How should I prepare for the cleanse?